 “What is now proved was once only imagined.” – William Blake.

 Bronte dropped the bags on the big white kitchen island and went straight to Gram’s side.
 Her older brothers, Fresco and Nikola sat in the surrounding chairs scrolling their laptops for the news of the day as John had requested.
-Max and Koi, the two newest kids to the Wilson clan, sat at the table reading The Republic and Brave New World, assigned by Ali Wilson, PhD.
+Malcolm and Koi, the two newest kids to the Wilson clan, sat at the table reading The Republic and Brave New World, assigned by Ali Wilson, PhD.
 She had to get them caught up with the others.

 Huxley, done with his assignment, hovered over the island, engrossed in a video on the oldest temples around the world.
 The most profound experience of his short seventeen years was when after a tech conference in China, he and his family went up to the Shaolin Monastery in the Wudang Mountains and he got to have a heart-to-heart with a Taoist.
 The experience was far more gratifying for him than a tech conference on hacking.